eth-brownie/brownie/docs/coverage.rst

         transfer - 100.0%
         transferFrom - 100.0%

-    Detailed results saved to build/coverage.json

 Brownie will output a % score for each contract method, that you can use to quickly gauge your overall coverage level.

-The easiest way to analyze specific test coverage is with `opview <https://github.com/iamdefinitelyahuman/opview>`__.
-From the project root folder, type:
+To analyze specific test coverage, type:

 ::

-    $ opview
+    $ brownie gui

-This will open the opview GUI.
+This will open the Brownie GUI.
 Then press ``C`` to display the coverage results.
 Relevant code will be highlighted in different colors:

 * Green - code was executed during the tests
 * Yellow - code was executed, but only evaluated truthfully